shiburagi/Stylish-Widget-for-Android/README.md

 ## Including In Your Project
 This library is presented as a `.jar` file which you can include in the `libs/` folder of your application.
-You can also download the latest version from the [github repo](https://github.com/shiburagi/Stylish-Widget-for-Android/tree/master/stylishwidget/jar).
+You can download the latest version from the [github repo](https://github.com/shiburagi/Stylish-Widget-for-Android/tree/master/stylishwidget/jar).

 If you are a Maven user you can easily include the library by specifying it as